Updated from 7:30 a.m. ET

 Now that Twitter’s (TWTR) IPO is out of the way, the market turns its attention to the next big thing: Friday’s employment report.

-The economy added 204,000 jobs in October -- almost double the consensus -- and hiring for September and August were revised up by a combined 60,000, according to the Labor Department.
+The economy added 204,000 jobs in October -- more than double the consensus -- and hiring for September and August were revised up by a combined 60,00, according to the Labor Department.
 The unemployment rate ticked up to 7.3% from 7.2%.
-Concerns that the 16-day government shutdown would mar growth appear to be unfounded but Gene Sperling, director of President Obama’s National Economic Council, says the real question is: Will the shutdown have a lasting negative impact on the economy?
+Concerns that the 16-day government shutdown would mar growth appear to be unfounded but Gene Sperling, director of President Obama’s National Economic Council, says the real question is: Will the shutdown have a lasting negative impact on growth?

 The answer to that question, according to Sperling, depends on whether Washington can get its collective act together and reach a compromise on the budget and debt ceiling.

 “If we make it clear there’s not going to be a government shutdown, there's not going to be a threat of default, that will take some uncertainty out of the economy,” he says.
 “That could help lead to a better holiday shopping season, which is an important time for small businesses…and for many people to pick up extra dollars, sometimes by taking a temporary job.”

 Check the accompanying video -- taped ahead of Friday's October jobs report -- to get Sperling’s prediction for whether the new super-committee can reach a budget accord before the Dec.
 13 deadline, as well as “the other thing” he says Congress can do to ensure any dip in job creation is, indeed, an aberration.